What you should know as a first-time homebuyer

 - Is there access to public transportation, recreational facilities, shopping, or schools?

 - Are there any upcoming developments in the area?

 It’s impossible to predict exactly what it will be like to live in your chosen neighbourhood.
-To get as close as possible though, it’s important to look for homes in an area that not only fit your needs and wants but in a place you’d be comfortable calling home.
+To get as close as possible though, it’s important to look for homes in an area that not only fits your needs and wants but is also in a place you’d be comfortable calling home.

 Should I get a home inspection before I bid?